sedc-codecademy/skwd10-net-05-oopcsharp/G4/Class03/Homework.md

 ## Task 3
+Ask the user to enter a number as an input.
+Print all the numbers except the numbers divisible by 5.
+When you come to 80, the limit is reached.

+## Task 4
 * Make a new console application.
 * Create an array of 10 whole numbers (integers).
 * Find the minimum and maximum and print them in the console.